andrewstiefel/andrewstiefel.com/_posts/2021-12-20-blog-jekyll-netlify.md

 ## To use a CMS or not?

 I built a few starter websites with Jekyll.
 One of the things I missed at first was the integration with my writing tool of choice ([Ulysses][5]).
 I also wanted some of the benefits of a CMS, like scheduling posts.
-Ulysses integrates with Wordpress and [Ghost][6] so you can publish from mobile and desktop, and I briefly have Ghost a try.
+Ulysses integrates with WordPress and [Ghost][6] so you can publish from mobile and desktop.
+I decided to give Ghost a try.

 As a CMS, I did love Ghost.
 It’s simple and focused on the writing experience.
-They have even embraced the [Jamstack][7] (Javascript, APIs, and markup) movement driving static websites and support headless designs.
+They have even embraced the [Jamstack][7] (Javascript, APIs, and markup) movement driving static websites and supporting headless designs.
 I also liked the idea of keeping my content separate from the frontend framework.

-I worked with Ghost for awhile, but kept getting frustrated with the server upkeep that it invariable entailed.
-At first I paid for a monthly subscription, but the functionality is limited unless you spend $30/mo.
-At that level, you can either create your own theme to host with them, or use their API to support a frontend framework built with Jekyll, Gatsby, or another tool.
-That was more than I was willing to spend for the convenience of scheduling posts.
+I worked with Ghost for a while but kept getting frustrated with the server upkeep that it invariable entailed.
+At first, I paid for a monthly subscription, but the functionality at the basic level is limited unless you spend $30/mo.
+At that level, you can either create your own theme to host with them or use their API to support a frontend framework built with Jekyll, Gatsby, or another tool.
+The cost is about the same as a good WordPress hosting provider, but that was more than I was willing to spend for the convenience of scheduling posts within a CMS.

 I should note that Ghost also offers an option to self-host ([starting at $5/mo through Digital Ocean][8]) but I didn’t want to maintain the server myself.
-I already have enough reasons to not write without throwing in server updates…which were one of the reasons I wanted to leave Wordpress.
+I already have enough reasons to not write without throwing in server updates…which were one of the reasons I wanted to leave WordPress.

 Ultimately, I decided to forgo the CMS and focus on Jekyll.
 I’ll write more about this in the future, but Jekyll fits into my growing philosophy around working with markdown for personal knowledge management and publishing.

 ## Publishing with Netlify

-My first Jekyll website was published on using Github pages.
+My first Jekyll website was published using Github pages.
 While I loved the option to publish a free project website directly from my repo, it was definitely more difficult to manage and came with a host of limitations.

 Ultimately, I went with Netlify.
 They are a fantastic organization that makes it easy to build, deploy, and scale web projects.
-Using Jekyll, I can generate a website from my repo on Github and Netlify deploys it to edge servers across it’s network.
+Using Jekyll, I can generate a website from my repo on Github and Netlify deploys it to edge servers across its network.
 Since I’m only serving static HTML files, this makes my websites incredibly fast for readers.
-And there is no server (on my end) to worry about securing, protecting, etc. Netlify handles the build, deploys the static files, and they are almost instantly available across the edge.
+And there is no server (on my end) to worry about securing, protecting, etc. Netlify handles the build and deploys the static files acrss the edge.

 ## Getting set up